-Why Does UC Davis Seek Statements of Contributions to Diversity From Applicants?
+Why Does UC Davis Seek Statements of Contributions to Diversity, Equity, and Inclusion from Applicants?

 The student population of the University of California, Davis reflects the rich diversity of California, the nation, and the world.
 As a premier public and land grant institution, UC Davis is deeply committed to hiring leaders and faculty who mirror and honor the diversity of these students.
 Our aim is to create an atmosphere of openness of expression with opportunities for exploration, pathways to academic success, personal mentoring and outreach, and social experiences that bind people of all ethnicities, genders, ages, religions, languages, abilities/disabilities, sexual orientations, gender identities, socioeconomic statuses, and countries of origin and citizenship.
 We accomplish this in large measure through our faculty, who are chosen for being among the most outstanding in their discipline worldwide.

 UC Davis Academic Affairs is dedicated to providing equitable opportunities to all future and current academic appointees at UC Davis, including those belonging to groups that have been historically underrepresented in higher education, including women, ethnic minorities, differently-abled, lesbian/gay/bisexual/transgender, and others.
 Toward this end, Academic Affairs has developed programs, policies, and practices that promote inclusive hiring, supportive academic environments, and work-life balance.
 We have also developed tools to monitor equity, resources for faculty on the merit and promotion system, and proactive retention efforts to build our diverse academic community.
 We also provide a number of development programs to help inform academic appointees of these opportunities and resources.

 We invite and welcome you to explore more about our commitments to diversity and inclusion at UC Davis at our Academic Affairs web site: